Putting Our Knowledge And Experience To Work

 If Birth Injuries Occur from a Health Care Provider’s Negligence, Call the Birth Injury Attorneys at The Lawrence Firm Today

 When you’ve been physically, mentally, or financially affected by medical misconduct that occurred during the birthing process, you have a right to take legal action to hold the responsible medical professional accountable and receive compensation for your losses.
-At The Lawrence Firm, our birth injury attorneys recognize the significant impact that wrongful birth injuries can have on you and your child’s life.
+At TLF, our Covington and Cincinnati birth injury attorneys recognize the significant impact that wrongful birth injuries can have on you and your child’s life.
 As a result, we not only fight to make sure you receive compensation for things like medical bills and lost wages, but we also fight for compensation for the emotional injury that most birth injuries often cause.

 For a free evaluation of the confidential information regarding your case, call an experienced attorney at The Lawrence Firm today.
 You can reach us at our Kentucky law office at 859-578-9130, our Ohio law firm at 513-651-4130, or by filling out our online free consultation form below.